runtimeverification/verified-smart-contracts/resources/lemmas.md

     rule (#if C #then B1 #else B2 #fi) -Int A => #if C #then (B1 -Int A) #else (B2 -Int A) #fi
 ```

-Operator normalization rules.
-Required to simplify lemma matching.
+Operator direction normalization rules.
+Required to reduce the number of forms of inequalities that can be matched by
-In range lemmas we only use comparison operators <Int and <=Int.
+general lemmas.
+We chose to keep `<Int` and `<=Int` because those operators are used in all range lemmas and in
+`#range` macros.
+Operators `>Int` and `>=Int` are still allowed anywhere except rules LHS.
+In all other places they will be matched and rewritten by rules below.
 ```k
     rule X >Int Y => Y <Int X
     rule X >=Int Y => Y <=Int X